Conditioning Fish for Smoking

 There are two types of drying:

 Low temperature drying.
 The purpose is to remove moisture from the surface of the fish.
 The cleaned fish are placed in a draughty area (fan works well) until they feel dry to touch.
 The fish can be dried in a smokehouse at 85-100º F (30-38º C).
 The purpose of this type of drying is to prepare fish for hot smoking and to develop skin gloss.
 Little fish and fillets will be processed this way.
-The smoke can be applied when the fish feel dry or tacky to touch.
+The smoke can be applied when the fish feels dry or tacky to the touch.

 Fish may be patted dry with a paper towel, then left briefly to dry.